Hermann Rauschning: Writings

 In 1930, he published a work under the title Die Entdeutschung Westpreußens und Posens (The Degermanisation of West Prussia and Posen).
 According to Rauschning, Germans in those areas were constantly put under pressure to leave Poland.

 Rauschning's writings that were translated into English deal with Nazism, the conservative revolutionaries' relation to it, and their role and responsibility for Hitler gaining power.
 By conservative revolution, Rauschning meant "the prewar monarchic-Christian revolt against modernity that made a devil's pact with Hitler during the Weimar period."
 Rauschning came "to the bitter conclusion that the Nazi regime represented anything other than the longed-for German revolution."

 In Die Revolution des Nihilismus (The Revolution of Nihilism), he wrote that "the National Socialism that came to power in 1933 was no longer a nationalist but a revolutionary movement" and as the book's title states a nihilistic revolution that destroyed all values and traditions.
 He believed that the only alternative to Nazism was the restoration of the monarchy.
 His book went through 17 printings in the United States.
 The book was directed at conservatives in Nazi Germany, whom he hoped to warn of the alleged anti-Christian nature of the Nazi revolution.
-He would reiterate the anti-Christian nature of Nazism in Gespräche mit Hitler.
+He would reiterate the anti-Christian nature of Nazism in Gespräche mit Hitler, where he has Hitler rule out that Jesus could have been Aryan.
+Given that Hitler held the exact opposite view, Rauschning's intention appears to have been "to put as much distance between Hitler and Christianity as possible".
+The main thesis of The Revolution of Nihilism that National Socialism was a nihilist pursuit of power with no ideological content is claimed to have unduly influenced Alan Bullock's portrayal of Hitler as a cynic in his 1952 Hitler: A Study in Tyranny, as well as that of Bullock's rival Hugh Trevor-Roper in The Last Days of Hitler (1947).

 His success with the publication of his Die Revolution des Nihilismus book (The Revolution of Nihilism) in early 1938 made Rauschning financially able to pursue his German edition of Gespräche mit Hitler (Conversations with Hitler) and the other early versions and translations in 1939 and 1940.
-The first edition of The Revolution of Nihilism was printed in German under a Zürich, Switzerland, publishing house (Europa), which was "rapidly followed by ever renewed editions."
+The first edition of The Revolution of Nihilism was printed in German under a Zurich, Switzerland, publishing house (Europa), which was "rapidly followed by ever renewed editions."
 Its English translation was published in 1939 and became "the third best-seller on the non-fiction list."

 At the Nuremberg Trials, the Soviet Union presented as evidence (USSR-378) two extracts from The Voice of Destruction.
 Horst Pelckmann, for the defence, asked for Rauschning to be called as a witness on the matter of the party programme relating to the solution of the Jewish question and Hitler's "principle to deceive the Germans about his true intentions" so that the prosecution would have to prove that the SS "knew what Hitler actually wanted," but Rauschning was not called.